• Skip to secondary menu

 cutting metal with angle grinder

-NOTE: You should always wear closed in shoes when working with hot metal! 😅 Just watch in the video, I get a hot piece of metal on my foot! 🙃
+NOTE: You should always wear closed-toe shoes when working with hot metal! 😅 Just watch the video, I get a hot piece of metal on my foot! 🙃

 I also usually sand the ends because right after being cut they are sharp!!